-A creative and practical assessment procedure is essential to prepare for a site visit.
-The APR must address not limited to, but inclusive of the following points.
+A creative and practical assessment procedure is essential to prepare for a site visit, and the following points must be addressed concretely in the Architecture Program Report (APR).

-- Overall description of the program's self-assessment procedure - Relationship of the program objectives to the self-assessment procedure - Relationship of the program self-assessment procedure with the program's operation plan and mid to long-term development plan - Opinions of faculty members, students and graduates on curriculum and learning environment with respect to the perspectives described above. - Appropriate analysis and evident of application for improvements from class evaluation materials for core classes - The program's strength expressed as a result of self-assessment and reflection of the results to enhance the continued development of the program. - Other self-assessment procedure related items.
+- Description of the program's self-assessment procedure - Relationship of the program objectives to the self-assessment procedure - Relationship of the program self-assessment procedure with the program's operation plan and mid to long-term development plan - Opinions of faculty members, students and graduates on curriculum and learning environment with respect to the perspectives described above. - Appropriate analysis and evident of application for improvements from class evaluation materials for core classes - The program's strength expressed as a result of self-assessment and reflection of the results to enhance the continued development of the program. - Other self-assessment procedure related items.